 In Tibetan religious culture, the people do not like to have pictures taken of them, because they

 believe the camera can take their soul out of their body.
 When I was in Tibet, I had to be a snapshot

 photographer, to catch images of the people as a record for my future paintings.

 Pilgrims (sold), 20 in x 24 in, Oil on Canvas

-movement of the subjects.
+subjects.
 The sharp contrast in hue between the figures and the landscape, in conjunction with

 The painting Conversation is representative of a Tibetan way of living.
 The two cows almost seem to be having a good